madkroll/assignment-store-lookup/README.md

 # assignment-store-lookup
 The goal of this test assignment is to implement Java Service returning 5 closest stores for the given coordinate.
+Solution is implemented as a Java Spring Boot application performing search using Apache Lucene framework.
+Apache Lucene is a framework specifically designed for doing highly performing very fast searches.
+It provides reach API and Query language making it very easy to find entries by complex compositions of conditions, at the same time finding results very fast.

+Application loads original data from JSON located in classpath during the initialization.
+During startup, it performs indexing using Apache Lucene utilities and makes all documents available for searching and querying.

+Once application is up and running - REST endpoints are published and provide access to indexed data.
+All calculations and query processing happens in Apache Lucene, including geospatial calculations.

+There are two endpoints available:
+- /lookup/store - to search only for stores with the possibility to show only those having a pickup point
+- /lookup/pickup - to search only for pickup locations, not necessary stores

+As another idea what is possible to add as a new feature: show only stores open now.

 # Build
 `mvn clean package`